pmineiro/linrepcb/amazon-3m/README.md

     * Exhibits the code to embed the items and predict the tags.
     * If you use a small embedding dimension and are patient you can run this interactively.
   * [Reproduce the paper results](run-spannerepsgreedydynamic.py)
-    * A nice GPU helps alot.
+    * Warning: this was done in parallel on a GPU cluster and the results bootstrapped to get confidence intervals.
     * The hyperparameters were selected by [random search](tune-spannerepsgreedydynamic.py)
-      * Warning: This was done in parallel on a cluster.
+      * Warning: This was also done in parallel on a GPU cluster.
 * 5 answer result, 3 exploration slots
   * [Interactive notebook](spannerepsgreedydynamic5by3.ipynb)
   * [Reproduce the paper results](run-spannerepsgreedydynamic5by3.py)